telosnetwork/api-telos-net/README.md

 ## Telos Kitchen SMS Account Creator
 Web services for creating free Telos accounts by verifying SMS number.

+## TODO
+[ ] Enable Sentry config / move DSN to ENV VARS
+[ ] Enable integration with Google Firebase
+[ ] Enable support for Dapps to fund account creation and service hosting using TLOS [ ] Add additional security, such as JWT

 ### Step 1: Request Verification
 This request will send an SMS one-time passcode (Telos Enrollment Code) to the SMS number provided.
 ```